-MIRR Logic Simplification (Phase 3)
+MIRR Logic Simplification & Constant Folding

 Overview